A solemn graduation for Marjory Stoneman Douglas seniors

 "There's definitely a solemn feel mixed with joy, which is weird," Levine said.

 The family of Joaquin Oliver, one of the students killed when a gunman stormed the school on February 14, planned to attend the ceremony.
-Joaquin's father, Manuel Oliver, received his diploma.
+Joaquin's parents received his diploma in his place.

 It was an emotional scene, according to Levine.
-Manuel ran up the aisle between the graduating students to loud cheers and applause as the crowd gave him a standing ovation.
+Joaquin's father, Manuel Oliver, ran up the aisle between the graduating students to loud cheers and applause as the crowd gave him a standing ovation.
+Meanwhile, his mother wore a yellow shirt that read, "This should be my son."

-Hunter Pollack, brother of victim Meadow Pollack, was also expected to receive his sister's diploma in her stead.
+Hunter Pollack, brother of victim Meadow Pollack, receive his sister's diploma in her stead.

 Levine told CNN some attendees shed tears as students, holding hands, sang "Shine," a song written by MSD students in the aftermath of the shooting.